Palo de Mayo: History

 Palo de Mayo, or Maypole, is a celebration welcoming rain, production, and new life that includes a maypole, which is a tall wooden pole, decorated with several long, colored ribbons suspended from the top.
 There is no definite answer as to how it got to Nicaragua.
 Historians continue to debate its origins.
 Bluefields people pretty much all agree, "May Pole is not what it used to be."
 An elegant polka in which smartly dressed women held hands and two-slapped around a fruit laden tree.

 It was probably brought to Nicaragua in the early 1830s by British settlers and the ribbon pole dance common to England was modified, according to speculations, incorporating elements of Shango, a West African religion, featuring spirit possession.
 Certainly already in 1874, Moravian missionary J.E.
 Lundberg wrote: "It is now generally conducted at night, by moonlight, amidst a heathenish noise and it has become connected with great impropriety of conduct."
 Professor Hugo Sujo says the rituals varied.
 Children would adorn branches with mangoes, pineapples and breadfruit; dance in a circle and then plunder the tree.

-Many historians point out that there are many differences in the celebration and that it came from the Nicaraguan Creoles that inhabited Nicaragua's Caribbean coast, other historians believe it came indirectly from Jamaica.
-Wherever it came from it has long been a part of Nicaragua's Afro-Caribbean culture.
+Many historians point out that there are many differences in the celebration and that it came from the Nicaraguan Creoles that inhabited Nicaragua's Caribbean coast, while other historians believe it came indirectly from Jamaica.
+Wherever it came from, it has long been a part of Nicaragua's Afro-Caribbean culture.
 In Belize, plaiting of the maypole along with coconut tree climbing and greasy pole competitions.
 This is because most of the Creole population of the RAAS region in Nicaragua, moved to British Honduras (later to become Belize) after British secession of the region in 1787.